Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 Every time you change your script, please also re-execute the above command.
 This ensures, that any changes to imported modules are correctly reflected in the JSON file.

+See [here](https://github.com/Nuitka/NUITKA-Utilities/edit/master/hinted-compilation/get-hints.jpg) for a graphical overview of this process.

 ## Compilation
 For compilation, you need **all** of the following files again in the **same folder**:
 * ``yourscript.py`` - script created by you